zeptabot/workshop/rug-pull-detector/README.md

 # 🧪 Uniswap V2 Liquidity Pool Analyzer

-This python script is designed to analyze the token pairs characteristics using **Uniswap V2** smart contracts on **Base chain**.
+This tool is designed to analyze the token pairs characteristics using **Uniswap V2** smart contracts on **Base chain**.

 It inspects various characteristics of the tokens involved in each pair and prints key risk and health